dkessner/ParametricPlayground/index.md

 Welcome to the Parametric Playground, where you can draw surfaces using parametric equations!

 First look at the code and run the 'hello' example.
-Make changes to the code and see what happens.

 Then look at the other examples below for more ideas.

+Explore!
+Copy example code to your code window, make changes to the code, and see what happens!

 Have fun!

+Dr. Kessner

 <br/>
 * rotate: left-click drag